PietJankbal/Chocolatey-for-wine/README.md

 # Chocolatey-for-wine

-NOTE: wine-10.2 has a bug, and the installation will crash and fail with it.
-Wait for wine-10.3 or downgrade to 10.1 to try the installation.

 Chocolatey packagemanager automatic installer in wine, handy to install quickly programs in wine (and subsequently find bugs in wine ;) )
 For some bugs workarounds are added like for Visual Studio Community 2022 and nodejs, see further on.

+As I was bored during lock-down I wrote a custom winetricks(.ps1) with verbs I find handy.
+Just do 'winetricks' to see them.
+For some verbs a full restart of wine is needed (due to recent wine changes).
+You'll see a messagebox and the session will be ended.
+Just start powershell again and retry the verb.
+If this is done once, it won't be needed anymore for any verb.
+Example:
+'winetricks vs22_interactiveinstaller'  ( --> session will be ended)
+do 'wine powershell'
+do 'winetricks vs22_interactiveinstaller'

-To install Visual Studio Community 2022: do 'winetricks vs22_interactive_installer' to install something via the Visual Studio 2022 installer; 'winetricks vs22_interactive_installer' now got me in ten minutes into the main program (selected Desktop development with C++).
+(BTW via 'winetricks vs22_interactive_installer' you can install something via the Visual Studio 2022 installer; 'winetricks vs22_interactive_installer' now got me in ten minutes into the main program (selected Desktop development with C++)).

 Install :
-- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5a.735.exe' (takes about a minute to complete)
+- Download and unzip the release zip-file and do 'wine ChoCinstaller_0.5a.751.exe' (takes about a minute to complete)

 Optional:
-- Check if things went well: "choco install chromium" and  "start chrome.exe (--no-sandbox not needed anymore as of wine-8,4)"

-Optional:

-- Run the installer like 'SAVEINSTALLFILES=1 wine ChoCinstaller_0.5c.745.exe' , then the install files (like Powershell*.msi and dotnet48) are saved in
+- Run the installer like 'SAVEINSTALLFILES=1 wine ChoCinstaller_0.5a.751.exe' , then the install files (like Powershell*.msi and dotnet48) are saved in
   '$HOME/.cache/choc_install_files' and they don't need to be downloaded again if you create a new prefix)

 Optional:
-- Install (rudimentary) powershell 5.1 via winetricks (see below) to get better compability for scripts: occasionally a chocolatey install script might fail as it is written for Windows Powershell (not for Powershell Core).
-Installing powershell 5.1 and enabling builtin powershell host might help workaround this:
-    - winetricks ps51 (takes very long time to complete!, see below)
-    - choco.exe feature enable --name=powershellHost
+- Check if things went well: "choco install chromium" and  "start chrome.exe (--no-sandbox not needed anymore as of wine-8,4)"

 ![Screenshot from 2022-08-26 12-31-18](https://user-images.githubusercontent.com/26839562/186885380-d5a617c4-9cf4-4831-a475-2bd85a3b5784.png)

-Updates:

-- Update : As I was bored during lock-down I wrote a custom winetricks(.ps1) with some verbs I find handy.

 About PowerShell:

+Tip: Chocolatey usually installs the latest version of a program, which might reveal new wine bugs.
+You might have more luck with an older version of the software.
+Example: choco search --exact microsoft-edge --all (--> list all versions) choco install microsoft-edge --version --version='135.0.3179.98'

+General info:

 - 'wine powershell.exe' starts the PowerShell-Core console.